 The Directors of the Company during the year under review were Lloyd Chamberlain, Jane Tozer, Chris Zeal, Alan Moore, Paul Thomas and Colin Wood.
 The current Directors of the Company are Lloyd Chamberlain, Jane Tozer and Chris Zeal.
 Jane Tozer was appointed at the 2019 AGM.
-Lloyd Chamberlain and Chris Zeal joined the Board on 1 October 2019 after simultaneously resigning from the Board of Ventus VCT plc as part of a reorganisation to ensure that each Board continued to hold the right balance of skills across renewables. investment management and the capital markets as well as shareholder representation.
-Paul Thomas was removed from the Board at the AGM held in 2019.
-Colin Wood stepped down at the 2019 AGM.
-Alan Moore retired from the Board on 31 December 2019.
+Lloyd Chamberlain and Chris Zeal joined the Board on 1 October 2019 after simultaneously resigning from the Board of Ventus VCT plc as part of a reorganisation to ensure that each Board continued to hold the right balance of skills across renewables, investment management and the capital markets as well as shareholder representation.
+Paul Thomas was removed from the Board on 31 December 2019.

-Biographical information on the Directors is shown on page 35.
+Biographical information on the Directors is shown on page 46.
 The terms of the Directors' appointment and replacement are set out in the Corporate Governance Statement.
 In accordance with the AIC Code all Directors will retire at every AGM of the Company, and being eligible, will offer themselves for re-election.
 As all Directors have acted in the interest of the Company throughout the period of their appointment and demonstrated commitment to their roles, the Board recommends they be re-elected at the AGM.
 The Company has in place directors' and officers' liability insurance.